-JACKSON- If you are one of the 86% of the households in the United States that owns at least one outdoor BBQ grill or smoker, don't let your home become one of the 8,800 burned annually by a fire started by a grill.
-With July being the peak month for grilling fires, and the July 4th holiday near, Mississippi Insurance Commissioner and State Fire Marshal Mike Chaney urges all Mississippians to play it smart and use grilling safety when celebrating.
+JACKSON- As July, the peak month for grilling fires, and the July 4th holiday near, Mississippi Insurance Commissioner and State Fire Marshal Mike Chaney urges all Mississippians to play it smart and use grilling safety when celebrating.

-"Celebrate the Fourth with your family this year, not in the emergency room because you were careless when grilling," Chaney said.
+"You should celebrate the Fourth with family and friends, not the emergency room because you were careless when grilling," Chaney said.